 Founded in 1975, and in our theater on Walker Street since 1991, Soho Rep. has built an outstanding reputation for being at the forefront of new and innovative theatre, serving as a vital center for contemporary theatre artists.
-We also successfully attract one of the youngest adult theater-going audiences in New York City with over 62% under the age of 40.
+We also successfully attract one of the youngest adult theater-going audiences in New York City with over half under the age of 40.

 Jerry Engelbach and Marlene Swartz founded Soho Rep. in July 1975.
 As co-artistic directors they produced over a hundred plays.
 After Engelbach left to pursue other projects, Swartz ran the theater solo before handing the reins to English director Julian Webber.
 Soho Rep.’s founding mission was to present relatively rare classical plays.
 After several years producing works from Shakespeare to Shaw, the theater – under Webber – evolved its mission to include rarely seen modern plays and completely new works, the latter of which still holds as the theater’s singular mission.
 In 1998 Daniel Aukin became Artistic Director alongside Executive Director Alexandra Conley.
 The two produced new work by artists including Adam Bock, Young Jean Lee, Richard Maxwell, Melissa James Gibson, Quincy Long, The Flying Machine and Maria Irene Fornes.
 In 2006, Sarah Benson became the fourth Artistic Director of the company.
 She directed the New York premiere of Sarah Kane’s BLASTED to critical acclaim in fall 2008, and has produced work by other writers and groups including John Jesurun, Nature Theater of Oklahoma, Dan LeFranc, Young Jean Lee and debbie tucker green.
 The artistic journey continues…